 January 23, 2012 - South Sudan shuts down oil production after accusing Sudan of stealing $815 million of its oil.
 Sudan says it confiscated the crude to make up for unpaid fees to use the pipeline and processing facilities in its territory.

-January 24, 2012 - According to UNHCR, more than 78,000 people have fled Sudan's South Kordofan and Blue Nile states since August of last year.
+January 24, 2012 - According to Office of the U.N.
+High Commissioner for Refugees, more than 78,000 people have fled Sudan's South Kordofan and Blue Nile states since August of last year.